jwalkerbg/smdemo/README.md

 # State Machine

-SM is an implementation of a event driven finite state machine in C language.
+SM is an implementation of a event driven finite state machine written in C language.

-The machine is implemented as a single C function that performs a transition between states (if found suitable one and permitted).
-States and transitions are stored in tables, so the state machine functions uses these tables to select transitions.
+The state machine is implemented as a single C function that performs a transition between states (if found suitable one and permitted).
+States and transitions are stored in tables, so the state machine function uses these tables to select transition for execution.
+Besides this function additional supplemental functions are provided to initialize and maintain the state machine.

 State machine function does not loop.
-On each call it performs a transition and exits.
-This means that the applications that use SM must create main loop.
+On each call, it receives an event, performs a transition and exits.
+This means that the applications that use SM must create a loop in which the state machine function will be called.
+This is conventient that it allows different main loops to be created suitable for different applicatios.

 Nevertheless SM is written in C, it is created object oriented as much as posiible.
 Most of the functions receive as first parameter a pointer to a structure, that represents the state machine.
 If one needs, he would convert this code in C++ easily.

-Stste machine helps seprate the logic from actions.
+State machine helps separate the logic from actions.
 It makes clear separation between input, logic and output.
 This is essential for creating stable and extendable applications without lossing the full picture.

 # Formal definition.

-State machine (Finite state machine - FSM) is an abstract machine that has associated with it finite number of states.
-It can be in exactly one of the states at any given time.
-The FSM change from one state to another in responce of some input.
-The set of inputs which this FSM reacts is set of abstract events.
-Every change from one to another state is a transition.
-Is is allowed cuurent state and next stte to be thesam state.
-On transitions, the state machine may produce output.
-The output of this FSM are actions.
-On each transition the FSM performs actions.

-Transitions have guards.
-Guards are logical functions that permit or not permit transitions to be executed.
-Guards add nondeterministic character ot the FSM.
-Without them the machine is fully deterministic.
+## Definition

+State machine (Finite state machine - FSM) is an abstract machine that

+- has finite number of states and it can be in exactly one of these states at any given state.
+One of these states is start state.
+- has finite number of input events that the machine reacts
+- has finite number of transtions between the states.
+- has finite number of output actions that the machine executes on transitions
+- each state may be assigned an entry action and an exit action
+- each transition may be assigned a logical guard function

+The work of FSM is to perform transitions step by step.
+The FSM, depending on the current state S1 and the current input event ev, executes a transtion to new state S2 and executes an output action.
+The transition is executed if it has not guard or the if the guard permits the transition.
+On permitted trnasition, following happens:

+- if the current state has an exit action, it is executed if the new state differ from the current state.
+- if the transition has defined an action it is executed
+- If the new state has an entry action it is executed if the new state differ from the current state.

+## Guards

+Guards that are assigned to transitions are pairs of logical function and polarity.
+A guard permits a tranistion when its logical result xor'ed with the polarity gives result ```true```.
+One logical function may be part of two or more transitions with different polarities.
+This fact may be used to create some non-determinism in the state machine.

 # Implementation